robot5000-design/ms2/README.md

 - Bootstrap 4.5.2 - Used to help with grid layout and screen size responsiveness.
 - Javascript, Popper.js, and jQuery as part of Bootstrap.
 - Font Awesome for icons.
-- Google Fonts for Bebas Neue and Roboto Mono fonts.
+- Google Fonts for Pangolin font.

 _Hosting and Version Control:_